maryletteroa/maryletteroa.github.io/_posts/2021-06-02-hundred-days-of-python.md

 ## Day 71 - Data Exploration with Pandas

-Continuing on this challenge (as if I did not take a break for a looong time i.e. > 1 year bec life happened and also I forgot 👉👈), this day starts the Data Analytics exercises.
+This day starts the Data Analytics exercises.

 Pandas 🐼